Rosie Goodwin RVN

 Rose began working in veterinary practice in 2005 as a veterinary receptionist and assistant.
 Since that moment she knew she wanted to pursue a career in veterinary nursing, and in 2012 finally got the opportunity to begin her nursing diploma, qualifying in the summer of 2014.
 Earlier in the same year she began working at Linden House.
 Rose has a particular interest in surgical nursing and dental hygiene.
 She lives with her husband, two children, Hedge the Patterdale Terrier, two cats named Fred and Bob, a rex rabbit named Walter and several goldfish.

 Nicole started at Linden House in early 2018 as a patient care assistant before starting her student veterinary nurse training in September that year.
-She has a specific interest in physiotherapy and animal behaviour.
-Nicole enjoys reading, gymnastics and travelling.
+Nicole has since gone on to complete her training and qualify.
+She registered as an RVN in early 2021.
+She has a specific interest in surgical nursing and animal behaviour.
+Nicole enjoys reading, art, gymnastics and travelling in her spare time.